Avoiding plane crashes as air traffic doubles

 Technological improvements are also helping to lower the accident rate.
 Cockpits now come with systems that automatically warn if a jet is too low, about to hit a mountain or another plane.
 Others detect sudden wind gusts that could make a landing unsafe.

-The next generation of technology promises to help avoid even more accidents.
+The next generation of technology promises to help prevent even more accidents.
 Honeywell Aerospace launched a new system 18 months ago that gives pilots better awareness about severe turbulence, hail and lightning.
 The company is also developing a system to improve pilots' vision in stormy weather: an infrared camera will let them see runways through thick clouds earlier than the naked eye would.

 "At the end of the day, we're a safety net.
 We're there to help the flight crew," says Ratan Khatwa, senior chief engineer for human factors at Honeywell.